frameworkless-movement/manifesto/README.md

 * **The value of a software is not the code itself but in the reasons behind the existence of that code.**

-* **Every decision should be made considering the context, not simply the list of requirements.**
+* **Every decision should be made considering the context.

-* **Every project and every team are unique, with their properties and needs.
 A good choice for a context could be a bad choice for another one.**

 * **The choice of a framework is a technical choice and thus should be made by technical people, but to make mindful decisions business needs should be kept in consideration.**